bobbysingh2005/ChatApp-shree/README.md

 # ChatApp-shree

-simple chat application, any one use it on local pc
+simple chat application, any one use it on local network